AndreasStokholm/Techcase-Backend/index.md

 * HTTP based
 * Add docs so we know how to run the example
 * Add comments whenever you’re making an assumption

+Put the code in a git repo and send us a mail with a link to the repo or the repo tar ball when you're done, there is no deadline but the sooner the better.
+You are allowed to make assumptions whenever there's something unclear - how you deal with those are also part of this challenge. ;)